Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Introduction

-The Chirikov standard map \cite{Chirikov,Lichtenberg} and the two-dimensional Froeschl\'e map \cite{Froeschle1971} are chosen to work on (see Sect.~\ref{sec3:model} for a description).
-This choice is motivated by the simplicity of these maps, and also that (i) Ref.\cite{Manchein} provides an immediate comparison with the results obtained herein for the Chirikov standard map, and (ii) the 2D Froeschl\'e map has been also examined widely \cite{Froeschle1971,Froeschle3,Skokos1}.
+The Chirikov standard map \cite{Chirikov,Lichtenberg,Meiss} and the two-dimensional Froeschl\'e map \cite{Froeschle1971} are chosen to work with due to the fact that they are well examined and simple in their formulation.
+In particular, (i) Ref. \cite{Manchein} provides an immediate comparison with the results obtained herein for the Chirikov standard map, and (ii) the 2D Froeschl\'e map has been also widely examined in the literature \cite{Froeschle3,Skokos1,Froeschle1971}.
+Also, for the former reason, the mLE is employed as a chaos indicator.

-Lacking an entrenched name, to differentiate from its well-studied 4-dimensional version, often termed the Froeschl\'e map, its 2-dimensional version is herein named the {\it 2D Froeschl\'e map} as it first appeared in Ref.\cite{Froeschle1971}.
-Note there are some naming ambiguities in the literature, e.g. in \cite{Howard} the Chirikov standard map is called a Froeschl\'e map.